 Seattle’s Wage Theft Ordinance went into effect on April 1, 2015.

 The Wage Theft Ordinance provides protections against wage theft by requiring payment for all compensation owed for work performed within Seattle city limits, requirement payment on a regular pay day, and to provide certain written notice to employees about their pay information and rights.
-The ordinance requires employers to:

 Pay all compensation owed to employees on a regular pay day that occurs no longer than every month.
 Compensation includes, but is not limited to: wages, tips, and reimbursements for employer expenses.